 The key here is whether the trustee has “unlimited discretion to invade principal.”
 If that discretion is limited, the trustees can decant, but the beneficiaries must be the same in the new trust as in the old and the provisions on distribution of income and invasion of principal must be unchanged.
 EPTL 10-6.6(c).

 Thus, the new trust in this case cannot exclude beneficiaries of the old trust, but if the beneficiaries of the old trust are described by a class, beneficiaries of that class can be added to the new trust.

-The better interpretation is that, just as the trustee without unlimited discretion cannot exclude named beneficiaries in a new decanted trust, he or she cannot exclude a class.
+The better interpretation is that just as the trustee, without unlimited discretion, cannot exclude named beneficiaries in a newly decanted trust, he or she cannot exclude a class.
 The terms of the trust should dictate if the members of the class are vested or discretionary beneficiaries.
 This anomaly awaits legislative or judicial clarification.

 The power to decant is subject to defined fiduciary duties, including those to the settlor, and is also subject to a “prudent person’s” standard.
 [EPTL 10-6.6(h)].
 It is commonly understood that a trustee has fiduciary duties to the trust’s beneficiaries.